 Despite its steady subscriber loss for the first half of 2022, Netflix leads on streaming viewership – boosted by Stranger Things 4, followed by YouTube, Prime Video, and Hulu.
 Get more details at AdAge.

 Walmart+ subscribers get free access to Paramount+

 Walmart continues improving its subscription benefits–this time with Paramount’s acclaimed content.
 Starting September, members can enjoy the Paramount+ Essential Plan at no extra cost.
-Learn more on Chain Store Age.
+Learn more on CNBC.

 U.S. viewers have made their preferences clear, and streaming subscriptions are taking the biggest slice.
 Anticipating subscriber behaviors is key to increasing lifetime value–how can direct-to-consumer (DTC) brands ensure they’re a step ahead?

 Recurly’s What subscribers want: Insights to future-proof your business report gives you the actionable insights you need.

 After five years since its launch, Uber has decided to end its free-to-join loyalty program.
 The brand isn’t offering a replacement for this program; instead, it's encouraging consumers to get discounted prices on rides and food deliveries by paying for an Uber One subscription ($9.99/ month).
 Learn more on The Verge.

 The payments giant is facing backlash from retailers after launching its latest product, Mastercard Installment Payment Service–which will charge retailers 3% of a purchase price each time a consumer decides to use the new program.
 Retailers will be automatically enrolled for this new buy-now, pay-later service, though they will have a chance to opt out.
 Get more details at Bloomberg.